soundpaint/soundpaint.github.io/en/imprint.md

 # Imprint

-On this web site, I am documenting my arts and technology projects that I am pursuing in my spare time and without any intent of profit.
+On this website, I am documenting my arts and technology projects that I am pursuing in my spare time and without any intent of profit.

 ## Responsible for the content (pursuant to §5 TMG):